Where: Northern Territory

 Next day I was booked on a day trip to Litchfield National Park where we did a couple of stops including the termite mounds, Wangi Falls and a few other swimming holes.
 The trip was with Offroad Dreaming and they were great – only nine people on the tour, as opposed to the big tour buses that were going through the park.

 Before sunset, we did a crocodile tour on the Adelaide River.
 It was incredible to get so close to these prehistoric looking beasts – even getting splashed with water and mud as they thrashed about in the murky brown river.
 A really great experience – and some great pics below.

-In my final few hours, I went to the Museum and Art Gallery of the Northern Territority – nicknamed MAGNT – where there are some interesting displays about Darwin during the time of Cyclone Tracy, as well as a great Indigenous art display.
+In my final few hours, I went to the Museum and Art Gallery of the Northern Territory (MAGNET) where there was a great display from Cyclone Tracy, lots of wildlife (including crocs) and Indigenous artwork.
+Well worth a visit.